datastax-demos/demo-portal/vagrant/demo-portal/README.md

     provision(production: true, stale: true)
     provision(production: true, stale: true)

-This command should be used to launch a new release of the Demo Portal.
+These commands should be used to launch new releases of the Demo Portal.
 Two commands exist to allow for seamless DNS switching to occur as the machines are upgraded through IP rotation.

-When performing an IP rotation, ensure helpdesk@datastax.com updates the demos.datastax.com DNS.
+When performing an IP rotation, ensure helpdesk@datastax.com updates the `demos.datastax.com` DNS to the new IP and `old.demos.datastax.com` to the old IP.

 ## Staging